To The Lighthouse: RBC Heritage, April 16-19, 2026

 But not to worry, there’s a king of the hill here and it’s the first and maybe only stop if you want a world-class experience.

 Charlie’s L’Etoile Verte has a great list, especially when its “Reserve List” is taken into account.
 The core list is good if not inspired and easily eclipses anything else on the Island.
 I’m not 100% sure, but it seems the Reserve List consists of “bin ends” or last bottles in inventory and it’s the star of the show.
 Some truly high- end verticals like Shafer Hillside and a chorus line of Guigal La La’s, for example.
 Big time presence in Bordeaux and generally fair prices to boot.
 It’s hard to tell online what’s really going on, with the whole Reserve List concept, but this is the place to go first.
+Advertised $35 corkage is a nice bonus.
+Wine ListReserve List

 The regular wine list visible online at Red Fish is so uninspired I’d be asking for corkage before I sat down.
 Fortunately, that’s where their wine-friendly mentality kicks in.
-Corkage is readily embraced on the list ($25) and they have a companion wine market where you can buy and drink on premise for a $10 upcharge.
+Corkage is readily embraced on the list ($25) and they have a companion wine market where you can buy and drink on premise for a $15 upcharge.
 The market claims to have 1000 bottles and if so, I’m going to assume there’s something more than meets the eye here.
+Wine List

 Retail